 Our goal here is to cover pickup trucks in the half-ton (1500), three-quarter ton (2500), and one-ton (3500+) classes.
 Whatever size or capability your truck might be, we have tire suggestions and options for you.
-So read on.
+Here are our honorable mentions and writer’s personal favorites for truck tires depending on size and budget.

 With trucks coming in many shapes and sizes, specific tires for a specific truck are hard to name without delving into more detail.
 But certain tire brands stand out, as our list above shows, in the realm of pickup trucks.
 Whether a half-ton or larger, some brands of tire are just more often chosen than others.
 Our top brands here have been picked based on consumer reviews and popularity as favorites.
 This is a good place to start with your truck and all of the brands listed have tires sized in 17 to 20-inch wheel sizes and plied for half-ton, three-quarter ton, and one-ton use.